juancebarberis/bita/README.md

 # Bita

-A simple and fast command line tool to keep track of your daily events without leaving the terminal.
+A simple, fast and offline command line tool to keep track of your daily events without leaving the terminal.

 (My first Rust adventure)